ChernyshevT/LTPLib_project/README.md

 [DOI:10.1088/1361-6595/ac4179](https://doi.org/10.1088/1361-6595/ac4179)

 ## Build instructions
-The framework uses [pybind11](https://github.com/pybind/pybind11) to create transparent interface between python and c++ codes.
-Dependencies will be downloaded automatically by CMake FetchContent.
-To build the code just run the following statement
+The framework uses [pybind11](https://github.com/pybind/pybind11) to create a transparent interface between Python and C++ code.
+Dependencies are downloaded automatically by CMake FetchContent.
 ```sh
 cmake -S src -B build && cmake --build build --target install
 ```
-As a result, two libraries will be generated in `examples`-dir:
+As a result, two libraries will be generated in the `examples` directory:
 1. `examples/_default.so`, the backend library containing OpenMP-based solvers;
-1. `examples/_ltplib.so`, is the framework itself.
+1. `examples/_ltplib.so`, the framework itself.

-Native python-way installation via pip is not supported yet, so just copy both binaries in your project's directory.
-Is is highly recommended to have [numpy](https://github.com/numpy/numpy) installed.
-It is not necessary to run \_ltplib, but [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) is used as a main interface between userspace python-code and \_ltplib.
+Native Python installation via pip is not yet supported, so just copy both binaries into your project's directory (or use `-DCMAKE_INSTALL_PREFIX`).
+It is highly recommended to have [numpy](https://github.com/numpy/numpy) installed.
+It is not necessary to run **\_ltplib**, but [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) is used as a main interface between userspace python-code and **\_ltplib**.
 Build-in documentation is available as follows:
 ```python
 import _ltplib as ltp
 help(ltp)
 ```
-The following sections provide a brief overview for \_ltplib components.
+The following sections provide a brief overview for **\_ltplib** components.

 ## Main classes
 ### `_ltplib.grid` (problem's geometry)
-Gird is a primary class for every simulation.
+The gird is a primary class for every simulation.
 It describes geometry of the problem, boundary conditions, and spatial-decomposition for parallel computation.
 The code uses sightly modified approach of tile-decomposition described before in [^decyk2014][^decyk2015].
 The class constructor accepts following arguments:
 1. *nd* -- number of spatial dimensions;
 1. *step* -- list containing spatial steps along the each axis;
 1. *axes* -- list describing spatial decomposition along the each axis;